scottmm374/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 create a function that takes the number of stories as a paramter def broken_eggs(num_of_stories):

+start at first floor, drop and egg and see if it breaks: if egg != broken: start + 1 (move up a floor) if egg broken: start - 1, and return current floor

       to save time divide stories in half to start: start =  num_of_stories / 2
         if egg dropped